Aider-AI/aider/docs/ctags.md

 a large, complex pre-existing codebase.
 To modify such code, GPT needs to understand the dependencies and APIs which interconnect all of its subsystems.
-Depending on the coding task, it may be hard to determine which parts of the codebase are relevent to solving the task.
+Somehow we need to provide this "code context" to GPT when we ask it to accomplish some coding task.
+Specifically, we need to:

+  - Help GPT understand the overall codebase, so that it can decifer the meaning of code with complex dependencies and generate new code that respects existing abstractions.
-Even assuming we can identify all the needed context, we must ensure that it fits within GPT-4's 8k-token context window.
+  - Convey all of this "code context" to GPT in an efficient manner that fits within the 8k-token context window.

-To address these issues, `aider` has a new experimental feature that utilizes `ctags` to provide GPT with a **concise map of your whole git repository** including all declared variables and functions with call signatures.
+To address these issues, `aider` has a new experimental feature that utilizes `ctags` to provide GPT with a **concise map of your whole git repository** that includes all declared variables and functions with call signatures.
 This *repo map* enables GPT to better comprehend, navigate and edit the code in larger repos.